emaanh/jonesspeak/README.md

-# JonesSpeak v2.0.0
+# JonesSpeak v3.1
-Revolutionary compression algorithm used to communicate on Mrs. Jones whiteboard (~10MB)<br />
+Revolutionary compression algorithm used to communicate on Mrs. Jones's whiteboard

-## Installation
-Clone this repository and run jonesspeak.java

-## Instructions
+## Notes
-- Enter the message you would like to encrypt or decrypt
-- Click the encryption or decryption button
-- It's very slow atm
+It is very slow at the moment due to the speed of the next word prediction algorithm (Going to be optimized in v3.2)